ZedCode/how-to-golang-tdd/index.md

 exit status 1
 ```

 Before diving in, it's important to consider exactly what will be required to get this test functioning.
-It should take:
+It should:

 1. Call a function from inside the `checkHandler` which will do any pre-flight checks necessary before doing the scan.
 2. This new function should read the scan passphrase to determine if it should shell out and call `nmap` and return the response or, should it return some hard coded data in order to test that the API route is functioning?